Hong Kong Customers Visit the New CBD Cafe

 Found Cafe’s customers are quite excited about the place.
 A regular customer, Killian Hussey, commented that he likes the effect he gets from CBD drinks.

 “The coffee is delicious, and I like the effect that the CBD has on me.
-It helps me get through the aches and pains of a normal day.”
+It helps me get through the aches of a normal day.”

 Now the cafe is open in test mode, but it is planned to operate at full capacity in October.
 A can of beer costs about $ 9, and cold coffee $ 10 in this cafe.